wohaco/despace/venera_2_3.md

 Course correction capabilities were provided by a KDU 414 engine attached to the top of the Orbital Compartment.
 It provided a maximum thrust of around 2 kN used [UDMH](udmh.md) and nitric acid as propellants.
 Attitude control was achieved by several small cold gas thrusters.

-The whole stack was 3.6 m high and weighted around 1 000 kg.
+The whole stack was 3.6 m high and weighted around 1 000 ㎏.